dhwani91/React_counter/README.md

 # Counter Coding Challenge
 This Responsive app utilizes the React With little Redux Structure and Use webpack to bundle JS modules,static assets.

-<b> Challenge: </b> Create a web app (desktop or mobile) that provides a query box and a search button and then calls the Places Library for Google Maps (https://developers.google.com/maps/documentation/javascript/places).
-Format the results to give a good user experience.

 ### How to Run This App: